familycomicsstudios/chikken/README.md

 Moves one square per turn in any direction.

-Removes Chickens and Roosters by moving into their square.
+Removes Chickens by moving into their square.

-Cannot eat Dogs or other Wolves.
+Cannot eat Dogs, Roosters, or other Wolves.

-Moves one square per turn in any direction.

-Removes Chickens and Roosters by moving into their square.

 ## Notation